-Children’s Literacy Strategy
+Children’s Literacy Outcomes

 The 2013 State of Bendigo’s Children report indicated that Bendigo’s children, particularly those in the 0-5 age group, rank lower than the Victorian average on a number of developmental indicators, including language development, cognitive skills, communication and general knowledge (by age 6).
 Subsequent data since this 2013 report has confirmed that literacy and language levels for Greater Bendigo children aged 0 to 5 years are lower than the Victorian average, which is why Communities for Children have identified addressing children’s language and literacy as a key outcome area.